 Primary Energy

-Primary energy is the total amount of energy used in Ireland.
-It includes the final energy used directly by the end-user, as well as the energy inputs to transformation processes such as electricity generation and oil refining.
-Other losses such as electricity transmission and distribution are also included.
+Primary energy is the total amount of energy used.
+It includes the final energy used directly by the end-user, but also the energy inputs to transformation processes such as electricity generation and oil refining and other losses such as electricity transmission and distribution.

 Toggles